project-ida/notes/Strong-field quantum phonodynamics.md

 -  $10^6 < n < 5 \times 10^{24}$ - intermediate field, the field and the TLS dominate over the coupling.
 - $n > 5\times 10^{24}$ - strong field, the field dominates but now the coupling is bigger than the TLS energy

-When the field is strong, and the field quanta have a low enough energy such that $U\sqrt{N}>\hbar\omega$ then there can be a free exchange of energy between the field and the TLS because even though an individual low energy energy quanta cannot "hold" all the energy of a TLS transition, the coupling term can.
+If the field is strong and the field quanta have a low energy such that $U\sqrt{N}>\hbar\omega$, then there can be a free exchange of energy between the field and the TLS because even though an individual low energy energy quanta cannot "hold" all the energy of a TLS transition, the coupling term can.
 Another way of thinking about this is that incredibly unlikely transitions like the downconversion of nuclear energy into phonon energy or the upconversion of phonon energy to nuclear energy become possible.

 ### Ion traps